forwardemail/free-email-forwarding/README.md

 14. Once it arrives, copy and paste the verification code at the prompt you received in the previous step
 15. Once you've done that, go back to the email and click the link to "confirm the request".
 You need to do this step and the previous step for the email to be correctly configured.
 16. Done!

+## Issues & Debugging

+The most probable cause of your issues with not receiving test emails or with configuration in general is due to DNS propagation and caching.

+Fortunately our DNS provider Cloudflare has a nice "Purge Cache" tool available for you to use at <https://1.1.1.1/purge-cache/>.

+All you need to do is go to that link for both "MX" and "TXT" record types, enter your domain name, and click "Purge Cache".
+You'll then need to wait a few minutes and try again!

 ## Timeline